-6. How do I know it I am part of the settlement?
-4
+6, How to I know if lam part of the settlement?

 The settlement includes former students of recognized residential schools in Canada and their family members.
 This includes Aboriginal people from First Nations, Inuit, Inuvialuit, and Métis communities.
 Those who resided at the schools and family members of former students are all included in the settlement, but may be eligible for different benefits.